leonlinsx/minimal-mistakes/_pages/resources.md

 1. [a16z](https://a16z.com/ "Andreesen Horowitz") is one of the best known VC firms and puts out frequent content on tech
 2. [Benedict Evans](https://www.ben-evans.com/ "Ben Evans"), a partner at a16z, also writes about his personal tech views
 3. [Stratechery](https://stratechery.com/ "Stratechery") is a mouthful of a site where Ben Thompson writes a lot on tech and media strategy as he sees it
-4. [Josh Breinlinger](http://acrowdedspace.com/ "A crowded space") writes mostly about marketplaces, and has a [rake factor article](http://acrowdedspace.com/post/172383900012/marketplace-rake-factors "rake factors") that I really like
-5. [NFX](https://www.nfx.com/essays "NFX") has a collection of marketplace and network effects writings that comprehensively discuss the themes in the space
-6. [Fred Wilson](https://avc.com/ "AVC") posts on a variety of topics, but mostly venture focused
+4. [Fred Wilson](https://avc.com/ "AVC") posts on a variety of topics, but mostly venture focused
+5. [Paul Graham](http://www.paulgraham.com/articles.html "Graham") doesn't seem to write on his site much, but there's enough content already to keep you occupied for a long time
-7. [Techcrunch](https://techcrunch.com/ "techcrunch") is popular for tech news, though I've disliked it after the redesign
+6. [Techcrunch](https://techcrunch.com/ "techcrunch") is popular for tech news, though I've disliked it after the redesign
-8. [Venturebeat](https://venturebeat.com/ "VB") is also popular for tech news
+7. [Venturebeat](https://venturebeat.com/ "VB") is also popular for tech news
-9. [Hacker News](https://news.ycombinator.com/ "Hacker News") tends to be more technical, and sometimes goes over my head
+8. [Hacker News](https://news.ycombinator.com/ "Hacker News") tends to be more technical, and sometimes goes over my head
-10. [Technode](https://technode.com/ "technode") focuses on asia tech news
+9. [Technode](https://technode.com/ "technode") focuses on asia tech news

+### Internet marketplaces
+1. [Bill Gurley](http://abovethecrowd.com/ "Gurley") is one of the mos well known VCs, and [this piece](http://abovethecrowd.com/2012/11/13/all-markets-are-not-created-equal-10-factors-to-consider-when-evaluating-digital-marketplaces/ "10 factors") is a good framework to start with
+2. [Andrew Chen](https://andrewchen.co/ "Andrew Chen") is well known for his marketplace writing, and [this compilation](https://andrewchen.co/marketplace-startups-best-essays/ "best essays") is a great starting point
+3. [Josh Breinlinger](http://acrowdedspace.com/ "A crowded space") writes mostly about marketplaces, and has a [rake factor article](http://acrowdedspace.com/post/172383900012/marketplace-rake-factors "rake factors") that I really like
+4. [NFX](https://www.nfx.com/essays "NFX") has a collection of marketplace and network effects writings that comprehensively discuss the themes in the space

 ### Sites about how to think
 1. [Farnam Street](https://fs.blog/blog/ "FS blog") is probably the most popular one on mental models
 2. [Cal Newport](http://calnewport.com/blog/ "Study Hacks") likes to write about productivity
 3. [Nassim Nicholas Taleb](https://medium.com/@nntaleb "Taleb") often writes stuff beyond my understanding, but is worth browsing

+### Excel sites
+1. [Chandoo's](https://chandoo.org/wp/ "Chandoo") excel blog is helpful whenever I have obscure excel problems
+2. [SumProduct's](https://www.sumproduct.com/thought "SumProduct") thought page has a large number of articles explaining formulas
+3. [Ozgrid](https://www.ozgrid.com/free-excel.htm "Ozgrid") has formula and macro help, though it seems the site underwent a redesign and some pages might be broken.

 ### Lifestyle sites
 1. [Punch](https://punchdrink.com/ "Punch") is great for cocktail articles and research.
 I've added to my drink list from their posts.